 How can we embrace the grieving process as a means to deepen and enhance the experience of being alive?

-In The Way: A Portrait of Bereavement I shared a core belief I have about grieving – once we are touched by the death of a loved one our entire sense of identity, meaning, and purpose in life are catapulted into the raging fires of personal transformation.
+In The Way: A Portrait of Bereavement I shared a core belief I have about grieving – once we are touched by the death of a loved one our entire sense of identity, meaning, and purpose are catapulted into the raging fires of personal transformation.
 Bereavement requires us to pass through a definitive point of no return in our lives.

-In other words, the essence of grief and bereavement is spiritual, not psychological; grief is an endeavour of the soul, not just an affliction of the mind.
+In other words, the essence of grief and bereavement is spiritual, not psychological; grief is an endeavor of the soul, not just an affliction of the mind.
 It is a horrifically ignorant idea to classify grief as a form of mental illness.

-In the midst of grief we are completely enveloped by an immense feeling of permanent absence.
+In the midst of grief, we are completely enveloped by an immense feeling of permanent absence.
 The moments immediately following my mother’s death ushered in a sense of silence I had never known existed.
 As I held her hand, I was overwhelmed by her stillness.
 She had given me life, and now I sat with her as she departed.

 The Searing Touch of Absence

 The searing touch of absence is a threshold into the fierce crucible of loss.
 Grieving ushers in a primal sense of loneliness that overwhelms our awareness.
 When someone we love dies we are placed into spiritual exile.
 We feel abandoned and lonely, even though we are surrounded by caring people who provide meaningful support.